 Shieldaig was established in 1800.
-Its purpose was to attract families to take up fishing for a living; and, incidentally, to help build up a stock of trained seamen who could be called upon by the Royal Navy during the Napoleonic Wars.
+Its purpose was to attract families to take up fishing for a living; and, in the process, to help build up a stock of trained seamen who could be called upon by the Royal Navy during the Napoleonic wars.

-The village itself is a scattering of largely whitewashed cottages and other buildings along the shore of the loch.
-What is especially nice is the way the seaward side of the road through the village has been grassed over for the benefit of those wishing simply to enjoy the views - and some of the nicest sunsets imaginable.
+The village itself is a string of largely whitewashed cottages and other buildings laid out along the shore of the loch with others scattered up the rising ground behind it.
+What is especially nice is the way the seaward side of the road through the village has been grassed over for the benefit of those wishing simply to enjoy the views, and some of the finest sunsets imaginable.
 Another especially nice touch is the provision of parking that helps keep the village street itself clear of the clutter of parked cars that detracts from so many Highland villages.

 Shieldaig comes complete with a small collection of tourist services, including a shop and a hotel, the excellent Tigh an Eilean Hotel which offers comfortable accommodation and outstanding dining.
-Next door to the hotel and under the same ownership is the Shieldaig Bar, whose Coastal Kitchen offers bistro style dining upstairs or on a roof terrace.
-Alternative accommodation available in Shieldaig includes a campsite.
+Next door to the hotel and under the same ownership is the Shieldaig Bar, whose Coastal Kitchen offers bistro-style dining upstairs or on a roof terrace.
+Towards the southern end of the village is Nanny's Cafe.
+Other accommodation available in Shieldaig includes a campsite.

-Shieldaig has for some time been bypassed by the A896 as it curves round on its way from Lochcarron and Kishorn to Torridon.
+Shieldaig has for many years been bypassed by the A896 as it curves round on its way from Lochcarron and Kishorn to Torridon.
 Whatever you do, make sure you don't make the mistake of overlooking this little gem.
-If you are in the Western Highlands, make sure you plan your route to allow you the chance to see it for yourself.
+If you are in the Western Highlands, make sure you plan your route in a way that allows you the chance to see Shieldaig for yourself.